xpack/xmake-js/doc/files/xmake.json.md

 This array defines the paths to the folders containing source files.
 All paths are relative to the current folder.

-Source folders can be defined hierarchically (top/target/profile), for all configurations or for a specific target/profile.
+Source folders can be defined hierarchically (top/target/profile/toolchain), for all configurations or for a specific target/profile/toolchain.

 Definitions are cumulative, each may remove/add entries to the parent array.

-For tests, which are located deeper in the hierarchy, a typical situation is:
+For tests, which are located deeper in the file system hierarchy, a typical configuration is:

 ```json
 {